TheMockingJay1013/CricSim-webapp/README.md

 # CricSim-webapp

-A website simulating cricket tournaments , made using HTML , CSS and Django
+A website simulating cricket tournaments, made using HTML, Tailwind CSS and Django

 ## Features of the website
 This website allows users to :